After enjoying years of steady growth, your business suddenly sees your customer satisfaction scores sinking. What happened?

 6. Emotion AI for Increased Customer Satisfaction

 Emotion AI, or affective computing, trains machines to recognize, interpret, and respond to human emotion in text, voice, facial expressions, or body language.
-Imagine that a customer has been chatting with a customer service representative who doesn’t understand the issue, emotion AI would promptly escalate the customer to a supervisor based on the frustration that it detected through word choice or tone.
+For example, imagine that a customer has been chatting with a customer service representative who doesn’t understand the issue, emotion AI would promptly escalate the customer to a supervisor based on the frustration that it detected through word choice or tone.

 The use of emotion AI can also benefit physical retailers.
 Cloverleaf, a retail technology company, has incorporated Affectiva’s Emotion AI technology into its shelfPoint solution.
 Adding emotion AI allowed shelfPoint, which displays digital advertising in high-definition LCD display strips that are wrapped around shelf faces in a store, to capture customer engagement and sentiment data at the moment of purchase.
 By utilizing data on the shopper’s affect, age, gender, and ethnicity, Cloverleaf reported that impulse buys and purchases for P&G products were 40% higher with shelfPoint than on shelves with conventional advertising materials.